prasang-gupta/chatbot-monitoring/output/nlu_card.md

+## intent: activate_my_card
-## intent: activate_my_card- Please help me with my card.
+- Please help me with my card.
 It won't activate.
 - I tired but an unable to activate my card.
 - I want to start using my card.
 - How do I verify my new card?